blackholeorbit/nullbit/Mod 26.md

 ## Solution:

-The description is pretty telling, letting us we'll need to use ROT13 to decipher.
+The description is pretty telling, letting us know we'll need to use ROT13 to decipher.
 ROT13 is a simple letter substitution cipher that replaces a letter with the 13th letter after it in the alphabet.

 I browsed to [Cyberchef](https://gchq.github.io/CyberChef/), selected ROT13 from the recipe list and pasted 'cvpbPGS{arkg_gvzr_V'yy_gel_2_ebhaqf_bs_ebg13_Ncualgvd}' into the 'Input' field.
 I clicked 'Bake' and that exposed the flag.